Domain Name System: Record caching

-A standard practice in implementing name resolution in applications is to reduce the load on the Domain Name System servers by caching results locally, or in intermediate resolver hosts.
-Results obtained from a DNS request are always associated with the time to live (TTL), an expiration time after which the results must be discarded or refreshed.
-The TTL is set by the administrator of the authoritative DNS server.
-The period of validity may vary from a few seconds to days or even weeks.
+A common approach to reduce the burden on DNS servers is to cache the results of name resolution locally or on intermediary resolver hosts.
+Each DNS query result comes with a time to live (TTL), which indicates how long the information remains valid before it needs to be discarded or refreshed.
+This TTL is determined by the administrator of the authoritative DNS server and can range from a few seconds to several days or even weeks.

 As a result of this distributed caching architecture, changes to DNS records do not propagate throughout the network immediately, but require all caches to expire and to be refreshed after the TTL.
 RFC 1912 conveys basic rules for determining appropriate TTL values.

 Some resolvers may override TTL values, as the protocol supports caching for up to sixty-eight years or no caching at all.
 Negative caching, i.e. the caching of the fact of non-existence of a record, is determined by name servers authoritative for a zone which must include the Start of Authority (SOA) record when reporting no data of the requested type exists.
 The value of the minimum field of the SOA record and the TTL of the SOA itself is used to establish the TTL for the negative answer.